AKranz-dev/AWS-Kubernetes-Lab-Terraform/README.md

 # Welcome to AWS-Kubernetes-Lab-Terraform!

 Hi!
 AWS-Kubernetes-Lab-Terraform is an Terraform configuration template that bootstraps a 3-node Kubernetes cluster on EC2.
-AWS-Kubernetes-Lab-Terraform makes it easy to begin working with an EC2-hosted kubernetes cluster in minutes.
-AWS-Kubernetes-Lab-Terraform fully automates cluster provisioning and configuration, so you can immediately begin running kubectl commands when you SSH to the control plane.
+This project makes it easy to begin working with an EC2-hosted kubernetes cluster in minutes.
+This project fully automates cluster provisioning and configuration, so you can immediately begin running kubectl commands when you SSH to the control plane.
 No manual configuration is required!

 # How to use